Random quotients of mapping class groups are quasi-isometrically rigid: Abstract

 \section{Abstract}

-We consider quotients of mapping class groups of orientable, finite type surfaces by subgroups whose action on the curve graph has large displacement.
-This class includes quotients by the normal closure of a pseudo-Anosov element, the mapping class group itself, and in view of forthcoming work of Abbott-Berlyne-Ng-Rasmussen also random quotients.
-First, we show that every automorphism of the corresponding quotient of the curve graph is induced by a mapping class, thus generalising Ivanov's Theorem about automorphisms of the curve graph.
-Then we use this to prove quasi-isometric rigidity under additional assumptions, satisfied by all aforementioned quotients.
-In the process, we clarify a proof of quasi-isometric rigidity of mapping class groups by Behrstock, Hagen, and Sisto.
-Finally, we show that the outer automorphisms groups of our quotients, as well as their abstract commensurators, are “the smallest possible”.
+We prove several rigidity properties for random quotients of mapping class groups of surfaces, namely whose kernel is normally generated by the $n$th steps of finitely many independent random walks.
+Firstly, we generalise a celebrated theorem of Ivanov's: every automorphism of the corresponding quotient of the curve graph is induced by a mapping class.
+Next, we show that, if a finitely generated group is quasi-isometric to a random quotient, then the two groups are weakly commensurable.
+This uses techniques from the world of hierarchically hyperbolic groups: indeed, in the process we clarify a proof of Behrstock, Hagen, and Sisto on the quasi-isometric rigidity of mapping class groups, which might possibly be applied to other hierarchically hyperbolic groups.
+Finally, we show that the automorphisms groups of our quotients, as well as their abstract commensurators, coincide with the groups themselves.

+Our results hold for a wider family of quotients, namely those whose kernel act by sufficiently large translations on the curve graph.
+This class also includes quotients by suitable powers of a pseudo-Anosov element.